jpjuvo/arduino-gpu-monitor/README.md

 Arduino code is in `src/arduino/tft-client`

-Upload to Arduino Uno with 480x360 tft-display with [Arduino IDE](https://www.arduino.cc/en/software/).
+Upload to Arduino Uno with [Arduino IDE](https://www.arduino.cc/en/software/).
 Install all required libraries for TFT such as Adafruit GFX and MCUFRIEND KBV.
 See more info [here](https://create.arduino.cc/projecthub/electropeak/ultimate-beginner-s-guide-to-run-tft-lcd-displays-by-arduino-081006).

 ### Serial port access rules

 Serial comms are restricted by default and need `sudo` priviledges unless the port is given read/write permission for all users.

-**For single time permission** (resets after restart). `/dev/ttyACM0` is the Arduino's port (check this).
+**For single time permission** (resets after restart).

+`/dev/ttyACM0` is the Arduino's port (check this).

 ```bash
 sudo chmod 666 /dev/ttyACM0
 ```

-**For persisting rule**, create a new rule file
+**For persisting permission**, create a new rule file

 `sudo nano /etc/udev/rules.d/arduino-monitor.rules`